Cayuga language

-Cayuga (Gayogo̱hó꞉nǫˀ) is a Northern Iroquoian language of the Iroquois Proper (also known as "Five Nations Iroquois") subfamily, and is spoken on Six Nations of the Grand River First Nation, Ontario, by around 240 Cayuga people, and on the Cattaraugus Reservation, New York, by fewer than 10.
+Cayuga (Gayogo̱honǫˀnéha꞉ˀ /iro/) is a Northern Iroquoian language of the Iroquois Proper (also known as "Five Nations Iroquois") subfamily, and is spoken on Six Nations of the Grand River First Nation, Ontario, by around 240 Cayuga people, and on the Cattaraugus Reservation, New York, by fewer than 10.

 Cayuga is critically endangered, with only 115 people of the Indigenous population reporting Cayuga as their mother tongue in the 2021 Canadian census.
 The Cayuga people are working to revitalize the language.
 As an example of such, Six Nations Polytechnic has developed apps on iOS and study programs in Cayuga, Oneida, Mohawk and others.

 Dialects

+Cayuga is one of the Northern Iroquoian languages (Otowe̱ˀgéha꞉ˀneha꞉ˀ) and is closely related to Onondaga and especially Seneca.

 There are at least two distinct dialects of Cayuga.
-Two are spoken at Six Nations of the Grand River in southern Ontario.
+Two, Lower Cayuga (Ganedagehonǫ́ˀne̱ha꞉ˀ) and Upper Cayuga (Dagęhyatgehonǫ́ˀne̱ha꞉ˀ), are spoken at Six Nations of the Grand River in southern Ontario.
 Another, called "Seneca-Cayuga", was spoken in Oklahoma until its extinction in the 1980s.

-The two dialects of the Cayuga at Six Nations are often associated with the two Cayuga longhouses, Sour Springs or “Upper” Cayuga and “Lower” Cayuga.
+The two dialects of the Cayuga at Six Nations are associated with the two Cayuga longhouses, Sour Springs or “Upper” Cayuga and “Lower” Cayuga.
 Differences between these two dialects of southern Ontario are known to include two phonological patterns.
-In the Lower Cayuga (LC) variety, underlying *tj sequences surface as /ky/, e.g. LC gyę:gwa’ /kjɛ̃ːkwaʔ/ vs (UC) ję:gwa’ /tjɛ̃ːkwaʔ/.
+In the Lower Cayuga (LC) variety, underlying *tj sequences surface as /ky/, e.g. LC gyę꞉gwa’ /kjɛ̃ːkwaʔ/ vs UC ję꞉gwa’ /tjɛ̃ːkwaʔ/.
 Another apparent difference involves the metrical pattern of Laryngeal Spreading.
 In Lower Cayuga words, odd-numbered vowels preceding /h/ or /ʔ/ are pronounced with the voice quality of the following consonant.
 That is to say, such vowels are pronounced with whispered vowels when preceding /h/ or creaky voice before /ʔ/.
-An example of this occurs in the word for 'nine', gyoHdo̜h /[kjo̤htõh]/.
+An example of this occurs in the word for 'nine', gyoHdǫh /[kjo̤htõh]/.